Fermi's golden rule for heating in strongly driven Floquet systems: Summary and prospect

-\lsec{Summary and prospect} We formulated the Floquet FGR by combining the high-frequency expansion with the conventional Fermi's golden rule.
+We formulated the Floquet FGR by combining the high-frequency expansion with the conventional Fermi's golden rule.
 We verified that it correctly describes heating dynamics of periodically-driven many-body quantum systems even in the strong-drive regime, where the bare FGR fails.
-The Floquet FGR is practically useful because it captures the TDL already at a small system size ($L\lesssim14$) easily numerically accessible.
+The Floquet FGR is practically useful because it captures the TDL already at a small system sizes.
 High accuracy of the Floquet FGR indicates that, aside from initial transients, the system we analyzed can be characterized as an equilibrium state for the Floquet Hamiltonian $H_F$ with a slowly changing inverse temperature $\beta(t)$.

 We leave some important generalizations for future work.
 First, we have focused on ergodic $H_F$ having no relevant conserved quantity and utilized the thermal ansatz~\eqref{eq:Pn}.
-Yet, when $H_F$ has conserved quantities like in, e.g., integrable models~\cite{Gritsev2017,Haldar2021} and Floquet time crystals (or pi glasses)~\cite{Machado2020,Luitz2020,Pizzi2020}, this ansatz should be modified appropriately.
-Second, it is interesting to combine this approach with other, more sophisticated, schemes for finding approximate Floquet Hamiltonians.
-And finally, we are planning to apply the Floquet FGR approach to open systems to find transient and steady states in driven-dissipative systems~\cite{Ikeda2020}.
+Yet, this ansatz should be modified appropriately when $H_F$ has conserved quantities like in, e.g., integrable models~\cite{Gritsev2017,Haldar2021,Haldar2021b} and Floquet time crystals (or pi glasses)~\cite{Machado2020,Luitz2020,Pizzi2020}.
+Second, it is interesting to combine this approach with other sophisticated schemes for finding approximate Floquet Hamiltonians.
+Finally, we are planning to apply the Floquet FGR approach to open systems to find transient and steady states in driven-dissipative systems~\cite{Engelhardt2019,Ikeda2020}.

+\lsec{Note added} The terminology, Floquet FGR, is also used for slightly different concepts in kinetics~\cite{Genske2015,Knap2016,Weidinger2017,Rudner2020}.